So Much More Than a Soup Kitchen: Meet Minnesota Central Kitchen

 Nourishing community through collaboration

-In its first year of operation, despite all the challenges presented by the COVID-19 pandemic and local civil unrest, Minnesota Central Kitchen meals – more than 1.3 million of them! – have kept families safe and fed.
-But we can’t continue to meet historic levels of hunger in our community without financial support.
-Give a financial gift today and help ensure that prepared meals remain a part of our COVID response and recovery.
-A donation of $25 can provide ready-made dinner for a family of four in need.
+In its first 18 months of operation, despite all the challenges presented by the COVID-19 pandemic, Minnesota Central Kitchen meals – about two million of them! – have kept families fed.
+But we can’t continue to meet the elevated levels of hunger in our community without financial support.
+Give a financial gift today and help ensure that prepared meals remain a part of our COVID recovery.
+A donation of $25 can provide ready-made dinner for a family of five in need this holiday season.